kubeshop/testkube/docs/docs/testkube-cloud/articles/intro.md

-# Intro
+# Testkube Cloud

-Testkube Cloud is the managed version of Testkube with the main purpose of orchestrating multiple clusters.
+Testkube Cloud is the managed version of Testkube with the main purpose of:
-All test results and test artifacts are stored into Testkube Cloud internal data storages.
-Testkube cloud will provide you with additional tests insights and is able to limit access for your users only to a subset of environments.
+- Orchestrating tests throughout multiple clusters

-Testkube Cloud is in Alpha phase - so feel free to give us feedback!
+- Managing different environments for testing (development, staging, production, etc.)

-## Testkube Cloud Agent - Installation Manual
+- Enabling enterprise authentication and RBAC

-Testkube Cloud is able to connect to Testkube Agents.
-Testkube Agent is the Testkube engine for managing test runs into your cluster.
+- Simplifying test artifacts storage

-It is also responsible for getting insight into Testkube resources stored in the cluster.
+## How it works?

-Testkube Agent opens a networking connection into Testkube Cloud API, which is always active with the main purpose of listening for Testkube Cloud commands.
+The way Testkube Cloud works is by installing adding an agent to the Testkube installation in your cluster, which then connects with Testkube's servers.
+This allows Testkube to offer these added functionalities while you can still benefit from Testkube's main feature of running your testing tools inside your cluster.

-Your existing Open Source Testkube installation can be converted into a Testkube Cloud agent; data will be passed and managed by
+## Getting started

-Testkube servers (Coming Soon!)
+You can start using Testkube Cloud by either:

-## Installing the Agent
+- [**Migrating Testkube Open Source**](./migrating-testkube-oss.md) your existing Testkube Open Source instance to a Cloud instance

-Please follow the [install steps](installing-agent.md) to get started using the Testkube Agent.
+- Creating a fresh installation, using [cloud.testkube.io](https://cloud.testkube.io)